theo-armour/agenda/3-1-heritage/centenary-morgan/woody-labounty.md

 * https://www.sfheritage.org/staff-member/stephen-woody-labounty/
 * Phone: 415-441-3000 x15

+## 2024-12-12

+Hi Woody

+And, in return, I am sorry for my slow reply.

+Spec's
+I was hoping to attend my first SF Heritage Happy Hour at one of my old hangouts tonight.
+Fingers crossed: next time works

+I an leading a tour of the eight Glow SF installations this evening.
+I hope it helps inspire some of my fellow residents to consider helping with a modern illumination system for the Julia Morgan at Heritage on the Marina

+Collaboration
+>> We will be very happy to share and “report” on the anniversary event in March and I will try to squeeze in some of the great history

+Just give a holler and I can draft and prepare any texy or images you might need.
+I am very happy to help.

+Newsletter
+Here is a link to the December Heritage Happenings: https://heritage-happenings.github.io/happenings-issues/2024/2024-12-happenings-newsletter.pdf

+This is the monthly newsletter I edit and publish.
+Thinking out loud: should future issues include a box somewhere with some interesting aspect of San Francisco Heritage?
+An event past, present or future, perhaps?

+Roses of 3400 Laguna
+Here links to the papers I submitted to the Planning Commission and the Historic Commission for the Draft EIR for 3400 Laguna Street:

+The Roses of 3400 Laguna ~ https://heritage-happenings.github.io/pages/2024/eir/the-roses-of-3400-laguna.pdf
+Julia Morgan Building: Character Defining Features ~ https://heritage-happenings.github.io/pages/2024/eir/julia-morgan-building-character-defining-features.pdf
+Theo Armour: EIR Comments Cover Letter ~ https://heritage-happenings.github.io/pages/2024/eir/theo-armour-eir-comments-cover-letter.pdf

 ## Heritage Happy Hour:

 * 5-7 ~ December 12, 2024: Spec’s Twelve Adler Museum Cafe, 12 William Saroyan Place